marchevska/sudachen.github.io/index.md

 # About Me

 > _I’m a true hacker.
 I research in deep stuff that attracts my attention to learn how it works and how it can be used curiously.
-It дoesn't matter if it's about things, computer software or even people._
+It doesn't matter if it's about things, computer software or even people._

 Currently I'm looking to apply my skills and knowledge to machine-human interaction/symbiosis.
 So I'm doing some projects related to digital health and non-invasive interconnection/sensing human neural system.
 I can do this fairly free since I have experience and solid knowledge in programming all things from bare metal to cloud services, and I'm skilled enough in electronics to make my own hardware or reverse existing one.
 I also study psychlogy, human biology and neuroscience, to understand how, why, and what I need to do to achieve my goals.